pedro123456789-wq/Stock-price-predictor-LSTM/README.md

-# Stock Price Predictor
-Stock price predictor for the AAPL stock using a LSTM model

 # AAPL stock trader using LSTM network
 This project uses a LSTM network to predict the price of the AAPL stock using 50 day windows.